 Keep a medicine and symptoms diary

-Keeping a diary is a helpful way of monitoring your condition and keeping track of your medicines.
-A diary can be a useful way of letting your doctor know what problems you’re experiencing, any changes in your condition from day to day or over a period of time, and how well your medicine is controlling your symptoms.
+Keeping a diary can help you to monitor your condition and keep track of your medicines.
+A diary can be a useful way of letting your doctor know what problems you’re experiencing, any changes in your condition from day-to-day or over a period of time, and how well your medicine is controlling your symptoms.
 It can also help remind you of things you want to discuss during your appointment that you may otherwise forget.
 You can also use it to record any embarrassing issues that you want help with but find difficult to ask about.
 Here is some advice on the type of information you might want to keep track of if you have Parkinson's yourself, or if you are caring for somebody else with Parkinson's.

 Side effects – talk to your doctor or pharmacist

 Like any medicines, Parkinson's medicines can give you side effects.
 If you get side effects from your Parkinson's medicines, tell your doctor or pharmacist.
 Common side effects include nausea (feeling sick), light-headedness, leg swelling and sleep problems.
 Also let them know if you think your medicines are causing confusion, hallucinations or involuntary movements.
 Some people have an unusual desire to gamble or engage in other obsessive behaviours.
 Tell your doctor if you experience any side effects, they may adjust the amount of medicine you take or you may be given another type.
 It is important that you don't stop taking your Parkinson’s medicines until you are advised to do so.

 Swallowing difficulty can occur at any stage of Parkinson's.
 This can be a problem when taking your medicines.
 Tell your doctor or pharmacist if you have problems swallowing your medicines.
 They may recommend you see a speech language therapist.